Lycra swim caps. Swim caps come in a variety of shapes, colors and materials. Lycra is one of these materials.

-This article discusses the characteristics of a lycra swim cap to help you decide if this is the right kind of swim cap for you.
+This article discusses the characteristics, strengths, and weaknesses of a lycra swim cap to help you decide if this is the right kind of swim cap for you.

 A Lycra swim cap is made of the same material as most swimsuits are made of, which is, in fact, a mix of Lycra and polyester.

 Certain ones also have an additional coating on the outside for improved durability and impermeability.
 It has the following characteristics:

 - It is thicker than a latex swim cap but has about the same thickness as a silicone swim cap.

 - It can come in a lot of different colors, as is made possible by the lycra fabric.
 Most often, however, it sports a single color or at most two colors.

 - It has a neutral smell (unlike a latex swim cap for example).

 A Lycra swim cap has the following strengths: